bennettp123/home-stuff/README.md

 The VPC has three different subnet types:

 -   public -- instances are assigned a public IPv4 and IPv6 at launch
--   private -- instances are not assigned a public IPv4 at launch; outbound access is IPv6-only
+-   private -- instances are not assigned a public IPv4 at launch; outbound access only
 -   isolated -- instances do not have outbound access to the public internet

 Typically, on a private subnet, outbound IPv4 is routed through a NAT gateway.
-However, NAT gateways are expensive, so the private subnets do not support outbound IPv4 traffic to the public internet.

-However, outbound IPv6 traffic is routed through an engress-only internet gateway, which has no cost.
-Therefore, the private subnets are able to communicate to the public internet over IPv6.
+However, NAT gateways are expensive, so instead, the gateway instance routes IPv4 traffic to the public internet.
+IPv6 traffic is routed through an egress-only internet gateway, which has no cost.

 The VPC operates within a single AZ.
 This has a few advantages: